We are now open for all eye care services with a limited schedule and appropriate precautions in place to protect our patients and staff.

-More than 24 million people in the U.S. wear contact lenses.
-Why?
-Because they're a great alternative to glasses.
-Prescription contact lenses correct the same conditions that eyeglasses correct including nearsightedness, farsightedness, distorted vision and the need for bifocals.
+More than 24 million people in the U.S. wear contact lenses because they are a great alternative to glasses.
+Prescription contact lenses can be an excellent extended wear option, and they correct many of the same conditions as eyeglasses.
+These conditions include nearsightedness, farsightedness, distorted vision, and the need for bifocals.

-That said, some people can't wear contact lenses, particularly those with frequent eye infections, severe allergies, dry eye, or a dusty work environment.
-Determining whether or not wearing contacts is right for you depends on your expectations and whether you may have a condition preventing you from doing so.
-Apart from that, there is an initial adjustment period requiring some patience, not to mention the guidelines for wearing, disinfecting, cleaning your contact lenses.
-Some people just don't want to be bothered.
+However, some people cannot wear contact lenses, particularly those with frequent eye infections, severe allergies, dry eye, or a dusty work environment.
+Determining whether or not wearing contacts is suitable for you depends on your expectations and whether you may have a condition preventing you from doing so.

-If you have decided prescription contact lenses are right for you, the next step is determining what lens material you'd like to use.
-You can choose from five types.
-In addition to the material used in their construction, wearing options cover daily wear soft lenses, one-day disposable contact lenses, two-week and monthly disposable contact lenses, planned replacement soft and rigid contact lenses, specialty lenses for astigmatism, bifocal and mono-vision.
+Eye exams and contacts go hand in hand.
+If you have decided prescription contact lenses are right for you, the next step is determining what lens material you'd like to use and talking with your eye doctor about your choice.
+You can choose from five types, and in addition to the material used in their construction, wearing options cover:

 Soft Lenses: Made from hydrogels, soft lenses are thin, pliable, and easily conform to your eye's surface.
 Because they are soft, they are comfortable pretty much right away.
-Although they've been around a long while, nearly five decades, they are still a good option and makeup nearly 25% of the contact lens market.
+Although they've been around for nearly five decades, they are still a good option and make up almost 25% of the contact lens market.

 Silicone Hydrogel Lenses: By far the most popular type by people wearing contacts, silicone hydrogel contact lenses are an advancement in soft lenses introduced in 2002.
 They allow more oxygen to reach the cornea owing to their greater porosity.

-PMMA Lenses: These lenses are made from the same material as Plexiglas so that should give you a good insight into their nature … they're hard.
-The upside is that they deliver great optics.
-The downside is they deliver little oxygen to your cornea making them hard to get used to.
+PMMA Lenses: These lenses are made from the same material as Plexiglas, giving you a good insight into their nature.
+They're a hard lens, unlike the others described above.
+They offer excellent optics, but they deliver little oxygen to your cornea, making them hard to get used to wearing.
 Because of better materials available today, PMMA lenses are rarely prescribed.

-Gas Permeable Lenses: If you're looking for contact lenses that offer sharper vision, especially in comparison to soft lenses, GP lenses are a good fit.
-Literally.
-Gas permeable lenses are porous and allow oxygen to get to your cornea making them much more comfortable and closer-fitting than hard lenses.
+Gas Permeable Lenses: If you're looking for contact lenses that offer sharper vision, especially in comparison to soft lenses, gas permeable lenses are a good fit.
+GP lenses are porous and allow oxygen to get to your cornea, making them much more comfortable and closer-fitting than hard lenses.
 In fact, after acclimating yourself to wearing them, you'll likely find them as comfortable as hydrogel contacts.

-Hybrid Contact Lenses: As you might guess, hybrid prescription contact lenses provide the comfort of soft contacts with the enhanced optics of hard, gas permeable lenses.
+Hybrid Contact Lenses: As you might guess, hybrid prescription contact lenses provide the comfort of soft contacts with the enhanced optics of hard, gas-permeable lenses.
 The center portion of the contact is rigid and gas permeable, while the outer area is soft owing to hydrogel or silicone hydrogel material.
-Hybrid contacts are more costly than their soft contact counterparts.
+Hybrid contact lenses are more costly than their soft contact counterparts.

 Even if you have a good notion of the type of contact you'd like to wear, it's best to involve your eye care professional in the decision process.
-Plus, keep in mind that even with contact lenses, you'll still need eyeglasses.
+Plus, remember that you'll still need eyeglasses even with contact lenses.
 With that in mind, here are some things to consider when you're wearing contacts.

-How often would you like to wear your contacts?
-Every day?
-Special occasions?
-If you select soft contact lenses you'll have the flexibility whenever you like.
-Gas permeable contacts must be worn consistently to be comfortable.
+If you select soft contact lenses, you'll have the flexibility to wear them whenever you like.
+You must wear gas-permeable (GP) contacts consistently to be comfortable.

 If you're looking for better sharpness, GP lenses will do a better job for you than soft or silicone hydrogel contact lenses.
 That's especially true if you have astigmatism.

 Looking to avoid the hassles of cleaning and disinfecting your contact lenses daily?
-Daily, disposable contacts are the answer.
-Just wear them today and toss them tomorrow.
-If you're looking to wear your contact lenses daily and nightly, even during sleep, a gas permeable lens might be the right answer for you.
+Daily, disposable contacts or weekly disposables may be the answer.
+If you want to wear your contact lenses daily and nightly, even during sleep, a gas permeable lens might be the right answer.

-Apart from some these obvious considerations, you and your eye care professional will need to decide if you need bifocals or mono-vision contact lenses.
-And, if you suffer from dry eye, there are specific contact lenses that may be better suited for you.
+Apart from these obvious considerations, you and your eye care professional must decide if you need bifocals or mono-vision contact lenses.
+And, if you suffer from dry eye, there are specific contact lenses that may suit you better.
 Finally, if you're fashion conscious or just looking for something different, colored contact lenses can enhance or change your eye color altogether.

 If you think contact lenses are right for you, schedule your exam and eye fitting by calling us or using our contact us form.

-In case you're wondering, a contact lens exam does cost more than a routine eye exam, largely because there are more steps involved requiring additional time.
-For starters, your eye care professional will need to determine what style contact lens is best for your needs.
-Then there's the corneal topography test that maps out your cornea including areas that are steeper and flatter.
-Keep in mind, your contact lenses will rest on your eyes so mapping out your cornea will ensure a better, more comfortable fit.
-After a discussion and corneal topography test, you'll need to have diagnostic contact lenses placed into your eyes to make sure your lenses will fit and move properly.
-These are just some of the additional steps we'll take to make sure wearing contacts is a pleasure and not a pain.
+A comprehensive eye exam for contact lenses costs more than a routine eye exam, mainly because more steps require additional time.
+Your eye care professional will need to determine what style of contact lens is best for your needs.
+Then there's the corneal topography test that maps out your cornea, including steeper and flatter areas.
+Remember that your contact lenses will rest on your eyes, so mapping out your cornea will ensure a better, more comfortable fit.
+After a discussion and corneal topography test, you'll need diagnostic contact lenses placed into your eyes to ensure your lenses fit and move correctly.
+These are just some of the additional steps we'll take to ensure wearing contacts is a pleasure and not a pain.

 Campus Eye Center makes contact lens replacement fast and easy.
-Just call our direct, 24/7 line at 717-544-3907 for your contact lens refills.
-Orders placed by phone after business hours will be processed and ready for pickup at our offices the next business day.
+Call our direct, 24/7 line at 717-974-9664 for your contact lens refills.
+After business hours, orders with a valid prescription placed by phone will be processed and ready for pickup at our offices the next business day.
 Annual rebates and free shipping are available for some products.

-If you're ready to make the switch to contact lenses, give us a call to schedule your eye exam and fitting.
-Our eye care professionals will make sure they match you to the right style and fit.
+If you're ready to switch to contact lenses, give us a call to schedule your eye exam and fitting.
+Our eye care professionals will ensure they match you to the right style and fit.
 Call today.